HungryTurtleCode/htc_website/jekyll/_drafts/parallax-tests.md

 {% ihighlight bash %}{% raw %}
 jest.config.js
 {% endraw %}{% endihighlight %} file with extra configuration for jest.

-Inside the
-{% ihighlight bash %}{% raw %}
-.eslintrc
-{% endraw %}{% endihighlight %} add the following under the "env" key:

-{% highlight json linenos%}{% raw %}
-"env": {
-  // other env data
-  "jest": true,
-}
-{% endraw %}{% endhighlight %}

-This will stop eslint from shouting at you when you use jest global functions.

 ## Now write some tests
 We have ourselves all set up with jest now so we can jump in and start writing the tests we need.